Death Before Dishonor (2024): Storylines

-Diamanté and Leyla Hirsch had been involved in a heated rivalry over the past month, starting when the latter beat the former in a singles match on the June 20 episode of ROH Wrestling.
-After some back and forth promos between the two, they had a rematch on July 18, this time a Lights Out match, where Diamanté would defeat Hirsch.
-With both now at one win over each other, ROH announced a rubber match between Diamanté and Hirsch at Death Before Dishonor in a Texas Deathmatch.
+Diamanté and Leyla Hirsch had been involved in a heated rivalry over the past month, starting when the latter beat the former in a singles match on the June 20 episode of ROH Honor Club TV.
+After some back and forth promos between the two, they had a rematch on July 18, this time in a Lights Out match, where Diamanté would defeat Hirsch.
+With both now at one win over apiece, ROH announced a rubber match between Diamanté and Hirsch at Death Before Dishonor in a Texas Deathmatch.

-On the July 11 episode of ROH Wrestling, ROH Pure Champion Wheeler Yuta had a Proving Ground match against Lee Moriarty that ended in a time limit draw.
-Per the stipulation of a Proving Ground match, this granted Moriarty an ROH Pure Championship match.
-On July 23, AEW president and ROH owner Tony Khan announced on X that Yuta will defend his ROH Pure Championship against Moriarty.
+On the July 11 episode of ROH Honor Club TV, ROH Pure Champion Wheeler Yuta had a Proving Ground match against Lee Moriarty that ended in a time limit draw.
+Per the stipulation of a Proving Ground match, this granted Moriarty a title match.
+On July 23, ROH president Tony Khan announced on X that Yuta would defend his ROH Pure Championship against Moriarty at Death Before Dishonor.

-On July 25, it was announced by Tony Khan that it will a six-man Survival of the Fittest match at Death Before Dishonor for the ROH World Television Championship involving champion Atlantis Jr., Lio Rush, Johnny TV, Shane Taylor, Lee Johnson and Brian Cage.
-Days prior on ROH Wrestling, Atlantis Jr. and Rush lost a tag team match to Johnny TV and Taylor.
+On July 25, Tony Khan announced a six-man Survival of the Fittest match at Death Before Dishonor for the ROH World Television Championship involving champion Atlantis Jr., Lio Rush, Johnny TV, Shane Taylor, Lee Johnson and Brian Cage.
+Days prior on ROH Honor Club TV, Atlantis Jr. and Rush lost a tag team match to Johnny TV and Taylor.
 Therefore, there was already history between them going into the event.
-Also, Johnson and Cage have also had history with each other years prior before the matchup.
+Johnson and Cage also had a history with each other years before the match.